theAgingApprentice/HexaFloorRide/docs/hexaFloorRideHardware.md

        </figure>
     </td>
     <td align ="left">
-       Hexbot has a total of 18 leg joints.
+       HexaFloorRide has a total of 18 leg joints.
 Each leg has a hip, knee and ankle joint.
 These joints are
        <a href="https://www.robotshop.com/ca/en/combo-pack-6x-hs-485hb-free-metal-servo-horns.html">HiTec HS-485HB servo motors</a> which we purchased from the Robot Shop.
 The motors came in a bundle with aluminium 24T horns that fit the servo shafts.
 The applied voltage of this motor should be in range of 4.8 to 7.2V.
 The frequency of motor is 50 Hz and the PWM duty cycle is 20 milliseconds.
 This motor has 3 pins as follows:
       <ul>
          <li>PWM: Orange</li>